Konaya245/webappsec-enhance/README.md

 8. Prevent robots/indexers from crawling certain files (secret key .env file) and folders with [robots.txt](Enhanced/robots.txt)

-9. Shortened the URL is being implemented to prevent any URL rewriting which can lead the attackers to make any changes to the folders.
+9. Shortened the URL is being implemented by creating .htacces file in htdocs to prevent any URL rewriting which can lead the attackers to make any changes to the folders.
+    .htaccess file is shown below:

 ## References
 1. https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers